 Not being able to speak clearly causes much frustration, misunderstanding and isolation.
 It means the daily interactions people have with others without even thinking about it becomes an ordeal.
 Little things like making a hair appointment, ordering an iced mocha latte with skim milk, or talking with one’s doctor in private becomes an ordeal, if not impossible.
 It also means missed opportunities when it comes to socializing, making friends, and finding jobs.
 This negatively impacts one’s self-esteem and self-confidence, leading to further social isolation.

 To the counsellor’s question, I immediately uttered “talk” and continued, unfazed, on my way to class.

 Nearly thirty-five years later, the last frontier in accessibility is finally being addressed: communication access.

 Communication Disabilities Access Canada (CDAC) has launched a 2.5-year national project Communication Access Now (CAN) to promote communication accessibility for people who have speech and language disabilities.

 If that isn’t fantastic enough, I am excited to share that I am now the Social Media Coordinator for this national awareness campaign; a project very dear to my heart for obvious reasons.
 I am now tweeting and facebooking (that is a word, right?) on behalf of Communication Access Now.
 I get to help get the message out, using communication tools I love!
 How perfect.

 How can you become involved?

 Check out the education and resources about making goods and services accessible to people with communication disabilities.
 Like us on Facebook and follow us on Twitter.

 Please join us in this awareness campaign.
-Together, we can conquer this final frontier in accessibility.If you enjoyed this post, consider buying me a cafe mocha.
+Together, we can conquer this final frontier in accessibility.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.